dashpay/docs/masternodes/dip3-upgrade.rst

 This documentation describes the procedure to register an existing masternode for the DIP003 masternode list if the collateral is held in the Dash Core software full wallet.
+DIP003 must be activated.
 The commands are shown as if they were entered in the Dash Core GUI by opening the console from Tools > Debug console, but the same result can be achieved on a masternode by entering the same commands and adding the prefix  ``~/.dashcore/dash-cli`` to each command.

 Generate a BLS key pair